sidd91/Ublox-Sam-m8q-library-/README.md

 #### About the hardware

+#### Files breakdown

-#### readgpssensor.py reads the NMEA messages from the UART gps sensor
+readgpssensor.py reads the NMEA messages from the UART gps sensor

+geotagging.py is a library of functions, facilitating applications such as embedding **gps exif data** in an image

+main.py initializes the uart through read.py and embeds location in an image by using geotagging.py

 #### Pinout NVIDIA TX2(to do)